Ken Paxton: Challenge to 2020 presidential election results

 Later it was revealed that the failed suit had been drafted by Lawyers for Trump, a group connected to the Trump campaign.
 Several other state attorneys general turned down the offer to file the suit.
 Solicitor General of Texas Kyle D. Hawkins, who would ordinarily represent the state in cases before the Supreme Court, refused to let his name be attached to the suit.
-The Texas Attorney General hired Lawrence J. Joseph of Lawyers for Trump as special counsel for filing the suit.
+The Texas attorney general hired Lawrence J. Joseph of Lawyers for Trump as special counsel for filing the suit.

 After the failure of his lawsuit, Paxton traveled to Washington to speak at a political rally for President Trump on January 6, 2021.
 In his speech, Paxton told the crowd "we will not quit fighting".
 Immediately following, the crowd of Trump supporters left the rally and stormed the United States Capitol building in a riot that led to the death of five people, including a police officer.
 In reaction to the violence and loss of life, Paxton falsely claimed that the rioters were liberal activists posing as Trump supporters.
 He was the only state attorney general to not condemn the insurrection.

 In early 2021, Paxton's office refused to provide his work emails and text messages he sent or received while in Washington on January 6, after several Texas news organizations requested them in accordance with the state's open records law.
 In January 2022, the Travis County district attorney gave Paxton four days to comply or face a lawsuit.

 In October 2021, Paxton falsely claimed that Biden "overthrew" Trump in the 2020 election.

+2025 redistricing

+Paxton sued Beto O'Rourke for fundraising walkouts of the 2025 redistricting.

+Raids on civil rights groups

+In 2024, a unit created by Paxton raided the offices of Latino voting activists, seizing cellphones, computers and documents as part of a voter fraud inquiry.
+The League of United Latin American Citizens, known as LULAC, described the raids as an attempt to suppress Latino voters.

 Religion in schools

-Paxton "has often criticized what he calls anti-Christian discrimination in Texas schools."
+Paxton "has often criticized what he calls anti-Christian discrimination in Texas schools".
 In 2015, Paxton opposed an atheist group's legal action seeking a halt to the reading of religious prayers before school board meetings.
 In December 2016, Paxton gained attention after intervening in a dispute in Killeen, Texas, in which a middle school principal told a nurse's aide to take down a six-foot poster in the school containing a quote from Christian scripture.
 Paxton sided with the aide, who won in court.